 total latency of the signal in the transmission chain;

+differential latency of the audio and video signals (lip-sync) in television transmission;

+recommended bit-rate reduction method and profile;

-differential latency of the audio and video signals (lip-sync) in television transmission; NOTE 1 – lip-sync is defined as the "operation to provide the feeling that the speaking motion of the displayed person is synchronized with that person's voice.
+bit rate needed in the channel to deliver the service.
+NOTE 1 – lip-sync is defined as the "operation to provide the feeling that the speaking motion of the displayed person is synchronized with that person's voice.
 The minimization of the relative delay between the visual display of a person speaking and the audio of the voice of the person speaking.
 The objective is to achieve a natural relationship between the visual image and the aural message for the viewer/listener".

-recommended bit-rate reduction method and profile;

-bit rate needed in the channel to deliver the service.
+Delivery controls such as multiplexing, switching and/or insertion should satisfy the following requirements:

+would not cause disruptive disturbances to home decoders;

+would not incur in programme quality losses attendant to repeated compression encoding and decoding, while at the same time meeting the specified operating requirements;

+In addition, these solutions would satisfy the above requirements even when the various bit streams:

+are not synchronized to each other;

+use different bit rates and resolutions;

+conform to different picture formats and profiles;

+conform to different compression standards;

+are encapsulated in TS, MMT or other stream format;

+are conveyed over various types of networks after multiplexing (only applies to MMT).

 The studies cover not only television and sound programme signals but also the service delivery of emerging advanced video systems such as UHDTV, HDR, 3D, multi-view and free-viewpoint video over a variety of transport means, including IP-based ones.

-It is therefore urgent to study the following Questions, taking into account Recommendation J.89, as well as the several existing Recommendations on primary and secondary distribution.
 (Measurement and control of quality of service is covered by SG12).

 Question